Sudan's army says to withdraw from Abyei

 KHARTOUM/JUBA (Reuters) - Sudan will withdraw all its troops from the disputed border region of Abyei, its army spokesman said on Monday, removing a major obstacle to peace talks with its arch foe South Sudan.

-But with talks due to resume in Addis Ababa on Tuesday, South Sudan accused its northern neighbour of bombing its territory and killing 10 people.
+But with talks due to resume at the African Union in Addis Ababa on Tuesday, South Sudan accused its northern neighbor of bombing its territory and killing 10 people.

 Sudan denied the charge.